 While Emma told us that it’s a profession that requires a lot of responsibility, dedication and resilience, helping patients and getting to know their individual stories has always been a massive motivating factor.

 What is a Doctor?

-A doctor, in this case a GP, is a qualified medical professional that consults with patients, treats injuries, prescribes medicine, writes referrals and assesses mental health — just to name a few!
+A doctor, in this case a GP, is a qualified medical professional who consults with patients, treats injuries, prescribes medicine, writes referrals and assesses mental health — just to name a few!

-Paediatricians, specialists, gynaecologists, cardiologists, psychiatrists, radiologists and surgeons are also types of doctors.
-As you can see, being a ‘doctor’ can mean a lot of different things — it’s a diverse but nuanced profession that covers so many different medical branches!
+Being a ‘doctor’ can mean a lot of different things — it’s a diverse and nuanced profession that covers so many different medical branches!

 Roles and Responsibilities